riven8192/LibStruct/README.md

 ```
 The agent will scan your classpath for the bytecode of these classes - in this
 case for "test/net/indiespot/struct/Vec3.class" (note that it doesn't actually
 load the class).
-Once it found all structs, it will start (lazily) rewriting
+Once it found all structs, it will start your application and
-all classes that any classloader attempts to load and resolve.
+will (lazily) rewrite all classes that any classloader attempts to load and resolve.

 ## Note about the immaturity of the library
 It's currently a hobby project where the reliability is measured by the ability to execute the limited amount of
 unit tests in the class test.net.indiespot.struct.StructTest.
 Please use this library for hobby projects only, until
-we can make more guarantees about functioning correctly.
+we can make more guarantees about it functioning correctly.
 The main culprit of issues is the (currently) simplistic
 control-flow analysis, as we need to know the types on the stack and localvars at any instruction in any method,
 regardless of how we ended up at that instruction.